shaliulab/idtrackerai/docs/source/FAQs.rst

 Can I track humans with idtracker.ai?
 *************************************

 We haven't tried to track people with idtracker.ai.
-We think that idtracker.ai can successfully track people in videos recorded under laboratory conditions.
+We think that idtracker.ai can track well people in videos recorded under laboratory conditions.
 Tracking humans on natural environments (streets, parks,...) it is a much more difficult task for which idtracker.ai was not designed.
-However, as idtracker.ai is free and open source, you can maybe use parts of our algorithm to build your own human tracking program for natural environments.
+However, as idtracker.ai is free and open source, you can maybe use parts of our algorithm to set your human tracking for natural environments.

 Common installation problems
 ----------------------------

-Some of the errors that you encounter might have been already reported by other users and fixed.
+Some of the errors that you might encounter might have been already reported by other users and fixed.
 Please update your idtracker.ai to make sure you are using the latest version.
 To update idtracker.ai follow the instructions in the `idtracker.ai gitlab repository <https://gitlab.com/polavieja_lab/idtrackerai>`_